 Cost: Free forever with a few optional upgrades.

 Best used for: Project and task management between staff.

 12. Help Scout

 I almost forgot.
-Help Desk has one huge benefit over the other help desk systems out their.
+Help Desk has one huge benefit over the other help desk systems out there.
 It’s invisible to the client.
-All the client see’s is your email with your standard signature, no complex login options for clients etc etc.
+All the clients see is your email with your standard signature, no complex login options for clients, etc.

-Cost: Free for up to 3 users and $15 each user for more than 3.
+Cost: Free for up to 3 users and $15 for each user for more than 3.